Aukštos temperatūros vielos medžiagų palyginimas: Silikonas prieš tefloną pramonėje

 Chemical and Oil Resistance

-Silicone: Limited resistance; not suitable for exposure to solvents and fuels
+Silikonas: Limited resistance; not suitable for exposure to solvents and fuels

 Teflonas: Excellent resistance to almost all chemicals, including oils and acids